RALWORKS/intficpy/docs/rooms.md

   This bathroom is small and bright.

 # Connecting rooms together
-To connect your new room to an existing room, open `rooms/__init__.py`.
-Near the top, import your new room.

-Then, connect your room to existing rooms using the direction properties.
+You can connect your room to existing rooms using the rooms' direction attributes.

 ```python
 from .start_room import start_room